Our Team

 Marianne Wren

-Registered Music Therapist (Provisional)
+NZ Registered Music Therapist

 Music therapist and ECE relief teacher.